alfu77/Banking-account-analytics/README.md

 ## Confidentiality

 This is a portfolio documentation project based on a real banking dashboard.
-No real customer names, account numbers, account balances, account-officer information, PBIX file, source data, or raw dashboard screenshots are published.
+No real customer names, account numbers, account balances, account-officer information, PBIX file and source data are published.

-To share visuals publicly in the future, recreate them with fully synthetic data and ensure every visible label, filter value, and tooltip is anonymized.